Thomas Browne, 4th Viscount Kenmare: Family

 Thomas Browne's father, Valentine Browne (1695–1736), 5th Baronet and 3rd Viscount Kenmare, was one of the few remaining Roman Catholic landowners in Ireland.
 His first wife, Honora Butler (?-1730) gave birth to four children, the second of whom was Thomas.
 The 3rd Viscount built Kenmare House, in Killarney, County Kerry in 1726.
 This site would become the main residence of the Browne family for the next three centuries.
 Thomas Browne inherited the estate and the house upon the death of his father in 1736 but did not make the site his permanent place of residence until the mid-1750s.
 In 1750, he married Anne Cooke, daughter of Thomas Cooke of Painstown, County Carlow.
 The pair had two children; Valentine (b.1754) and Katherine(?).
 The family resided in Dublin between December 1753 and July 1754 but settled in Killarney following this brief absence.

 The Brownes were forced to migrate again in 1761.
 The Kenmare Manuscripts cite the children's education, Lady Kenmare's health and "an indignity which some envious characters under the sanction of the penal laws...mediated against (him)" as possible reasons for this move.
 The 1760s saw them travel Europe, visiting London, Paris and Lille and returning to Killarney periodically throughout the decade.
 By 1788, Thomas Browne was in residence in Kenmare House once more.

 Education

 Browne attended Westminster School until the death of his father in 1736.
-His older brother, Valentine, died in 1728 leaving the ten-year-old Thomas to inherit the title of Viscount and an estate of over 120,000 acres that stretched across Kerry, Cork and Limerick.
+His older brother, Valentine, died in 1728 leaving the ten-year-old Thomas to inherit the title of Viscount and an estate of over 120,000 acres that stretched across counties Kerry, Cork and Limerick.
 Browne was placed under the care of his aunt Katherine, wife of Don Louis da Cunha, Portuguese ambassador in London.
 She enrolled him in the English seminary at Douai in 1736.
 He spent four years studying here before moving on to enrol at Oxford.
 There were many attempts to convert him to the Church of England faith throughout his studies.
 His refusal to accept Protestantism cost him university matriculation at Oxford and a place in the English House of Commons.
 He finished his studies at the Academy of Turin and earned the respect of the King and the royal family of Sardinia.